nightroman/FarNet/GitKit/README.md

 - `Enter`

-    Opens the diff tool specified by the environment variable `MERGE`.
+    Opens the diff tool specified by the setting `DiffTool`.

 - `F3`, `F4`